egoist/bili/docs/recipes/transpile-javascript.md

 # Transpile JavaScript

-**Bili** supports Babel and Buble out of the box, you don't need to install any extra plugins to make them work, by default we use `babel`, if you prefer using `buble` to generate smaller output then try `--js buble` flag.
+**Bili** supports Babel, Buble out of the box, you don't need to install any extra plugins to make them work, by default we use `babel`, if you prefer using `buble` to generate smaller output then try `--js buble` flag.

 That's it!